STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Methodology

+where $\mathbf{p}$ denotes the \ac{MRAV} position extracted from the state $\mathbf{x}$.
+Each safety region associated with predicate $p_i$ (see Section \ref{sec:signalTemporalLogic}) is represented as the intersection of linear half-spaces $\mathbf{a}_{ij}^\top \mathbf{p} \le b_{ij}$, with known constant vectors $\mathbf{a}_{ij}$ and scalars $b_{ij}$ defining the outward normal directions and offsets of the polyhedral faces induced by workspace boundaries, obstacles, and exclusion zones.
+This geometric surrogate enables efficient online evaluation and avoids recomputation of the full \ac{STL} robustness during recovery.

-Upon receiving this information, the ground station (see Figure \ref{fig:controlScheme}) performs an optimal replanning process for the time interval $[\bar{t}_l + t_c, \hat{t}_{g+1}]$, where $t_c$ represents the maximum expected computation time for replanning, and $\hat{t}_{g+1}$ refers to the next topic waypoint $\mathbf{p}_{g+1}$.
-The computation time $t_c$ is estimated by running multiple instances of the \ac{STL} optimization problem under varying conditions, such as different \ac{MRAV} initial positions, obstacle placements ($\pi_\mathrm{obs}$), visibility requirements ($\pi_\mathrm{vis}$), and operator preferences ($\pi_\mathrm{vis}$).
-This ensures that the \ac{MRAV} computes a feasible trajectory from the triggered position $\mathbf{p}_l$ to the next topic waypoint $\mathbf{p}_{g+1}$, mitigating discrepancies between the planned and actual trajectories.
+Upon triggering, the ground station (see Figure \ref{fig:controlScheme}) solves a short-horizon recovery problem over $[\bar{t}_l + t_c, \hat{t}_{g+1}]$, where $t_c$ represents the maximum expected computation time for replanning\footnote{The computation time $t_c$ is estimated by running multiple instances of the \ac{STL} optimization problem under varying conditions, such as different \ac{MRAV} initial positions, obstacle placements ($\pi_\mathrm{obs}$), visibility requirements ($\pi_\mathrm{vis}$), and operator preferences ($\pi_\mathrm{pr}$).
+This ensures that the \ac{MRAV} computes a feasible trajectory from the triggered position $\mathbf{p}_l$ to the next topic waypoint $\mathbf{p}_{g+1}$, mitigating discrepancies between the planned and actual trajectories.}, and $\hat{t}_{g+1}$ refers to the next ``topic'' waypoint $\mathbf{p}_{g+1}$.
+The replanning problem minimizes deviation from the nominal trajectory while explicitly preserving a safety margin, e.g.,

-It is important to note that the computational effort required for replanning is significantly lower than for initial planning.
-This is because the replanning occurs over a reduced time interval ($[\bar{t}_l + t_c, \hat{t}_{g+1}] \ll [0, T_N]$) and considers a smaller set of mission specifications.
-During replanning, only critical safety constraints must be met, such as remaining within the workspace ($\pi_\mathrm{ws}$), avoiding obstacles ($\pi_\mathrm{obs}$), and ensuring the \ac{MRAV} does not approach the operator from behind ($\pi_\mathrm{beh}$) throughout the mission's duration $T_N$.
-Other constraints, such as energy efficiency or precise trajectory smoothness, are deprioritized in favor of computational efficiency and rapid response to disturbances, ensuring the \ac{MRAV} can quickly return to a feasible operational state.
+Here, $w_r$ penalizes deviation from the nominal offline plan $\mathbf{x}^\star$, encouraging rapid reconnection to the reference trajectory, while $w_u$ regularizes control effort to avoid aggressive actuation during recovery.
+The negative robustness term explicitly drives the optimizer toward states that increase the safety margin of the critical specification subset.